awslabs/aws-athena-query-federation/athena-example/README.md

 2. (If using Cloud9) Navigate to the aws-athena-query-federation/athena-example folder on the left nav.
 This is the code you extracted back in Step 2.
 3. Complete the TODOs in ExampleMetadataHandler by uncommenting the provided example code and providing missing code where indicated.
 4. Complete the TODOs in ExampleRecordHandler by uncommenting the provided example code and providing missing code where indicated.
-5. Run the following command from the aws-athena-query-federation/athena-example directory to ensure your connector is valid.  `mvn clean install`
+5. Complete the TODOs in ExampleUserDefinedFuncHandler by uncommenting the provided example code and providing missing code where indicated.
 6. Upload our sample data by running the following command from aws-athena-query-federation/athena-example directory.
 Be sure to replace BUCKET_NAME with the name of the bucket your created earlier.  `aws s3 cp ./sample_data.csv s3://BUCKET_NAME/2017/11/1/sample_data.csv`

 ### Step 5: Package and Deploy Your New Connector